How to Manage your Landscape Using Fewer Pesticides

 - Prune out diseased branches and dispose properly

-- Sanitize tools after each cut with bleach solution (1 part bleach to 9 parts water) or use alcohol (70% or greater)
+- Sanitize tools after each cut with a bleach solution (1 part bleach to 9 parts water) or use alcohol (70% or greater)

 Catch pest problems early before they become harder to control